theseus-os/Theseus/book/src/build_process.md

 # Theseus's Build Process

+### Cargo
+Theseus uses [cargo](https://doc.rust-lang.org/cargo/index.html), Rust's package manager and build tool, to automatically manage dependencies and invoke the actual Rust compiler for us.
-Theseus uses the [cargo virtual workspace](https://doc.rust-lang.org/cargo/reference/fest.html#the-workspace-section) feature to group all of the crates together into a single meta project, which significantly speeds up build times.
+We utilize cargo's [workspace feature](https://doc.rust-lang.org/cargo/reference/workspaces.html) with a virtual manifest to group all of the main crates together into a single top-level meta project, which significantly speeds up build times.
+As such, the crates from the main repository folders (`kernel/` and `applications/`) and all of their dependencies are all compiled into a single `target/` folder.

+The members of this workspace are defined in the root [Cargo.toml](https://github.com/theseus-os/Theseus/blob/theseus_main/Cargo.toml) manifest file, plus the list of other folders that should be ignored by cargo.

+### Makefiles
+Although we use cargo to build all Rust code, we still use `make` and Makefiles to handle high-level build tasks.
+You should never need to directly run `cargo` or `rustc` commands; go through `make` instead.

-The top-level [Makefile](https://github.com/theseus-os/Theseus/blob/theseus_main/Makefile) essentially just invokes the Rust toolchain and compiler, copies the compiled object files into the top-level `build/` directory, and then generates a bootable `.iso` image using various bootloader tools, e.g., GRUB.
+The top-level [Makefile](https://github.com/theseus-os/Theseus/blob/theseus_main/Makefile) essentially just invokes the Rust toolchain and compiler via `cargo`, then copies the compiled object files from the appropriate `target/` directory into the top-level `build/` directory, and finally generates a bootable `.iso` image using various bootloader tools, e.g., GRUB.

-We build all of the Rust code using `cargo`, Rust's build tool and dependency manager.
-The only special action it takes is to build the `nano_core` separately and fully link it against the architecture-specific assembly code in `nano_core/boot` into a static binary.
+The only special build action the Makefile takes is to use the `nasm` assembler to compile the  architecture-specific assembly code in `nano_core/boot/`, and then fully link that against the `nano_core` into a separate static binary.

 # Configuring Theseus